Football at the 2020 Summer Olympics – Women's tournament: Venues

-The gold medal match was originally scheduled to be played at the National Stadium in Tokyo.
+The gold medal match was originally scheduled to be played at the Olympic Stadium in Tokyo.
 Both finalists requested a later kick-off time due to concerns about excessive heat; as the National Stadium was already booked for athletics events in the evening, the game was moved to the International Stadium Yokohama in Yokohama.
 Due to the COVID-19 pandemic in Japan, most matches were played behind closed doors without any spectators.
 However, Miyagi Stadium allowed a limited audience to attend matches and Kashima Stadium permitted local schoolchildren as part of the school program but Olympic spectators were still not allowed.

 Squads

 The tournament was a full international tournament with no restrictions on age.
 Traditionally the roster rules required each team to submit a squad of 18 players, two of whom must be goalkeepers.
 Each team also named a list of four alternate players who could replace any player in the squad in case of injury during the tournament.
 In late June 2021, the International Olympic Committee and FIFA announced that all 22 players of each team would be available for selection before each match.
 Prior to each match, the teams chose from their total of 22 players, a roster of 18 players to be available for play in that match.
 The IOC also confirmed that a player must appear on at least one 18-player matchday roster to be considered an Olympian and to receive a medal.
 The rule change was made in regards to the challenges presented by the COVID-19 pandemic.